 SASMI will pay a flat benefit of $75 per day for seven days ($525) plus mileage at the IRS rate per mile.
 Mileage is assessed for your home to the job site.
 The maximum round-trip travel benefit is $1,125.
 However, return travel benefits are only paid when returning from a job in another SASMI local union/area.

-Complete a benefits application and submit it to the SASMI Fund Office.
+Visit the member portal for the application form.
 Your local union may need to provide information or certification of eligibility.

 If you have five years of future service credit with a minimum of one hour of paid contributions after January 1, 2010 and you were eligible when you die, your beneficiary may be eligible for a death benefit, as shown in the chart below.